Plaza Hotel: Ground-floor restaurants

 The Palm Court, previously known as the tea room, is in the center of the ground floor.
-It contains a design inspired by the Palm Court at the Carlton Hotel in London.
-It has walls made of Caen stone.
-As in the main corridor, the Palm Court contains mosaic floors, as well as marble pilasters and columns, topped by bronze capitals.
+Its design was inspired by the Palm Court at the Carlton Hotel in London.
+The space has Caen stone and Breche Violette walls, mosaic floors, and marble pilasters and columns with bronze capitals.
+Tropical plants, rubber trees, and palms gave the room a garden-like ambiance.
 The Palm Court initially had a stained glass ceiling, which was removed in a 1940s renovation; it was restored in the mid-2000s.
 There were also mirrors on the western wall, against which are four caryatids carved by Pottier & Stymus, which frame the wall mirrors and represent the seasons.
 The Palm Court was renovated in 2014; its modern design includes four palm trees as well as a central marble-and-brass bar.
 East of the Palm Court, separated from it by the main corridor, were once the Plaza Restaurant and the Champagne Porch.
 The Palm Court and Plaza Restaurant, which shared nearly identical designs, originally formed a "vast dining hall".
 Removable glass panes along the main corridor abutted both spaces.

-The Terrace Room, west of the Palm Court, is part of Warren and Wetmore's 1921 design.
-The room was so named because it contains three terraces that increase in height from east to west and divide the room into three sections, which are separated by balustrades and connected by small staircases.
+The Terrace Room, west of the Palm Court, is part of Warren and Wetmore's 1921 design and is named because it contains three terraces.
+The terrace increases in height from east to west and divide the room into three sections, which are separated by balustrades and connected by small staircases.
 The space contains Renaissance-style motifs on the pilasters, ceilings, and wall arches, as well as three chandeliers and rusticated-marble walls.
 John B. Smeraldi was commissioned to paint the Terrace Room's ornamentation.
 The room is surrounded by a balcony, with a painted coffer ceiling possibly commissioned by Smeraldi, as well as marble pilasters and floors.
 A balcony runs slightly above the room on its southern wall.
 Immediately south of the balcony is the Terrace Room's corridor and foyer.

 The southeastern corner of the ground floor originally contained the 58th Street Restaurant, which was exclusively for the hotel's long-term residents.
 In 1934, it was replaced by a nightclub called the Persian Room, which had red and Persian-blue upholstery by Joseph Urban, five wall murals by Lillian Gaertner Palmedo, and a 27 ft bar.
 The room operated until 1978.